-BREEAM is an international certification scheme by BRE Global Ltd that allows independent certification to the assessment of sustainability performance of buildings, community and infrastructure projects.
-It can be used across the project life cycle, from design and construction through to operation and refurbishment.
+The certification scheme which was developed by BRE Group.
+Allows independent certification to the assessment of sustainability performance of buildings, community, and infrastructure projects.
+Through the project life cycle, from design and construction through to operation and refurbishment.

-SSC also qualify under Clause 1 of a BREEAM complaint test body, when considering relevant building acoustics measurements under our UKAS accreditation which cover measurements of sound insulation, reverberation time or ambient noise level under the standards listed.
+SSC also qualify under clause 1 of a BREEAM complaint test body, when considering relevant building acoustics measurements.
+We achieve this via our UKAS accreditation which covers measurements of sound insulation, reverberation time or ambient noise level under the standards listed.

-- health and wellbeing (HEA credits); acoustic performance
+- Health and wellbeing (HEA 05 credits); acoustic performance.

-- pollution (POL credits); reduction of noise pollution
+- Pollution (POL 05 credits); reduction of noise pollution.

 What is HEA 05?